-The Hub is being developed according to Agile principles on a two week sprint cycle.
-A public demonstration of the latest Hub developments takes place every other Thursday at 2pm (NZ time).
+The Hub was developed according to Agile principles on a two week sprint cycle.

-The NZ ORCID Hub is being developed according to the Agile approach, with agreed aspects of the overall plan broken into manageable, regular work cycles, aka sprints.
-For this project, a two-week sprint cycle has been adopted with each sprint involving the following communication timetable:
+The NZ ORCID Hub was developed according to the Agile approach, with agreed aspects of the overall plan broken into manageable, regular work cycles, aka sprints.
+For this project, a two-week sprint cycle was adopted with each sprint involving the following communication timetable:

-Sprint zero, agreeing to the project's Bill of Materials and an initial batch of user stories, was completed on 17 February; summaries of each sprint will be posted to the NZ ORCID Hub Google Group as each finishes.
+Sprint zero, agreeing to the project's Bill of Materials and an initial batch of user stories, was completed on 17 February, 2017; summaries of each sprint were posted to the NZ ORCID Hub Google Group as each finished.

 The initial milestone for the project was for the Hub to be a standalone web-based platform allowing researchers employed at Tuakiri-member organisations to have these affiliations authoritatively asserted by the organisation in their ORCID record.